It’s Sod’s Law that no matter how well-kept your lawn and walkway are, something will invariably ruin the view.

 What makes this method worth listing isn’t its effectiveness (which is without doubt), but what happens next.
 Once it’s had time to completely cool, grab a shovel and carefully excavate the area around the mound.

-The metal will have filled the tunnels and galleries, resulting in an amazing piece of art you can proudly display.
+The metal will have filled the tunnels and galleries, resulting in an amazing piece of natural art you can proudly display.